ovh/docs/pages/cloud/public-cloud/starting_with_ngc/guide.en-gb.md

 ## Objective

-The goal is to gather in one place the information to guide you to your first NVIDIA GPU Cloud container instance.
+The goal is to guide you to your first NVIDIA GPU Cloud container instance.

-NGC is available via Virtual Machine on OVH Public Cloud which is based on OpenStack.
+The first part of the guide will be OVH specific for basic usage.

-The first part of the guide will be OVH specific while the second part will be generic to OpenStack in order to automate NGC instance management.
+The second part will be more advanced, using OpenStack client to automate NGC instance management.

 ## Prerequisites